LicenseKit/website/pages/pricing.md

 redirect_from: /licenses

-description: LicenseKit is free to start and affordable to scale.
+description: LicenseKit is free to start using and affordable to scale.
 ---

 {% include pricing-links.html %}